geerlingguy/ansible-role-solr/README.md

 ## TODO

-  - Set up better scaffolding for each core (right now each core would get a hard-coded Drupal-specific solr configuration, from `cores.tar.gz`).
+  - Set up better scaffolding for each core.
   - Allow for more advanced configuration (multi-server, master, slave, etc.).

 ## License